rossjones/ODI/charter/standards.md

 ODI materials and assets are open by default.

-ODI shall adopt and utilise Open Standards and/or Open Source License (MIT, Apache, BSD, and **not** GPL) wherever possible and practical.
+ODI shall adopt and utilise Open Standards and/or Open Source Licenses (MIT, Apache, BSD, and GPL) wherever possible and practical, although nothing produced by the ODI shall use the GPL license to maximise re-use.
 Creative Commons "Attribution, Share-alike" is  default.

 Any data released by ODI shall use Open Data Certificates.